ShaderHelper/ShaderHelper/README.md

 * x86_64 or arm64
 * Xcode

-First run `downloadDep.command` to get external dependencies, then open the `.xcworkspace` file created after running `bootstrap.command` and build the project.
+First run `downloadDep.sh` to get external dependencies, then open the `.xcworkspace` file created after running `bootstrap.sh` and build the project.